binkley/homebrewery-files/witch.md

 Your understanding of animals, plants and folk cures is guided by wisdom, not rote learning.
 You are wise in the ways of roots and remedies.

-You gain **expertise** with the _herbalism kit_ and double your proficiency bonus for any ability check using this tool
+You gain **expertise** with the _herbalism kit_ and double your proficiency bonus for any check using this tool.

-When using an _herbalism kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
-In addition, you always have advantage on any ability check made using an _herbalism kit_.

 #### Level 2: Cross Words